valhalla/valhalla-docs/timedistance-api.md

 #### Request Actions/Methods

-We currently provide one time distance action, 'matrix?' that can be requested from the Time Distance Service.
-This action can compute one of three types of matrices, either "matrix_type":"one_to_many", "matrix_type":"many_to_one" or "matrix_type":"many_to_many".
+We currently provide three time distance matrix actions, '/one_to_many?', '/many_to_one?' and '/many_to_many?' that can be requested from the Time Distance Matrix Service.
+These actions can compute three different types of matrices, either a row matrix for a "one_to_many", a column matrix for a "many_to_one" or a square matrix for a "many_to_many".

 In the future, we may also provide a second action, '/weight?'.